thecodingmachine/best-practices/php/error_handling.md

 Why is this bad?
 Because you are preventing the developer to catch specific problems.
 Look at the code above.
-The `getSomeData` method could also throw an exception that the developer using your function does not want to catch.
+The `getSomeData` method could also throw an exception that the developer using your function might not want to catch.

 <div class="alert alert-success">So instead, you should consider creating your own exception or using an exception for the SPL library:</div>